ayvacs/ayvacs.github.io/docs/blog/luau-gradients.md

 end
 ```

-This is essentially the "pre-baked" form of the gradient, an array of colours ready to be fetched, animated, iterated over, or applied to UI elements or 3D objects.
+This is essentially the "pre-baked" form of the gradient: an array of colours ready to be fetched, animated, iterated over, or applied to UI elements or 3D objects.

-Where things really get interesting though is in the constructor.
+Where things really get interesting though is in the constructor:

 ```lua
 gradient.new = function(from: Color3, to: Color3, steps: number)

     -- ...

     local steps = calculateSteps(from, to, steps)